Tripolina

 The Tripolina is a folding chair made out of wood with metal swivel joints and animal hide.
-It was invented by Joseph B. Fenby and patented in the United States in 1881.
+It was invented by Joseph B. Fenby and patented in 1877 in England and in 1881 in the United States, respectively.

-The Tripolina chair was made from prior to World War II by the firm of Viganò in Tripoli, Libya, for the expatriate Italian market as a camping chair of great stability in the sand and made from local wood and camel or cow hide.
+After the Tripolina’s appearance at the Saint Louis trade show in 1904, the design was licensed to European manufacturers and to Gold Medal Inc. in Wisconsin, USA, a company that produced military, camping and resort furniture throughout the 20th century.
+In Europe, the Tripolina chair was produced before World War II, among others, by the firm of Viganò in Tripoli, Libya, for the expatriate Italian market as a camping chair of great stability in the sand and made from local wood and camel or cow hide.
 The Italian firm of Viganò clearly stamped their products on the rear of the hides with their large "Paolo Viganò Tripoli" oval seal.
 The hide is nowadays often replaced by canvas or other materials.

 Further inspirations

-The chair has inspired other folding chairs, the famous BKF Chair for instance, also known as Butterfly chair.
-It uses curved metal instead of wood for the structure and the leather is made up of four separate pieces.
+The design has inspired other chairs, the famous BKF Chair for instance, also known as Butterfly chair.
+It utilizes curved metal instead of wood for its structure, and the seat cover is composed of four separate pieces.

-Manufacturers

-Tripolina chairs are still produced to this day in various countries.